|

 - Giddings, Texas

-Date: 1897
+Date: 1899

-Architect J. Riely gordon
+Architect J.

-Style: Romanewque Revival
+Style: Romanesque Revival

 Material: Brick

-The courthouse is between Hempstead and Richmond Street on Main;
+The courthouse is between Hempstead and Richmond Street on Main

-one block from the busy intersection of highway 77 and 290.
-This 1897
+intersection of highway 77 and 290.
+This 1899 structure is completed

-structure is one year earlier than the Comal
+one year after the Comal

 County Courthouse in New Braunfels.
 Gordon designed them both.